Hessam-Hosseinian/BP-Project-Atari-Game/README.md

 If you want to contribute to this project, follow these steps:

-1. Download the `atariiExe.rar` file (you may have to turn off your antivirus).
+1. Clone the repository and then open `atariiExe.rar` file (you may have to turn off your antivirus).
 2. Extract the RAR file into a folder.
 3. Run the `main.exe` file.
 4. Enjoy the game and have fun!